apache/orc/site/README.md

 You'll copy the files from the container to the site/target directory and commit those to the asf-site branch.

-1. Find the name of the container using `docker ps`.
-2. `docker cp $CONTAINER:/home/orc/site/target .`
+1. `docker cp orc-container:/home/orc/site/target .`
-3. `cd target`
+2. `cd target`
-4. Commit the files and push to Apache.
+3. Commit the files and push to Apache.

 ## Shutting down the docker container

-1. `docker stop $CONTAINER`
+1. `docker rm -f orc-container`